 TGbb editor – insert new subclauses as follows:

+32.3.2a Mathematical description of signals

+The LC IF signal is described by Equation 19-1, Equation 21-11, and Equation 27-1 for an LC PHY with HT,VHT or HE support, respectively, where f_c is the LC IF.

 32.3.5 Multiple transmit chains and multiple receive chains

 TGbb editor – change as follows:

-In LC HT, LC VHT and LC HE PHY modes, the LC PHY supports the use of multiple transmit chains and multiple receive chains.
+An LC PHY supports the use of multiple transmit chains and multiple receive chains.
 An example of the LC PHY TX connected to multiple LC optical TX antennas is shown in Figure 32-3, and an example of multiple LC optical RX antennas connected to the LC PHY RX is shown in Figure 32-4.

 References: